qutheory/docsv2/docs/quick-start.md

 cat ~/.ssh/id_rsa.pub
 ```

-Alternately you can get the content of the key directly on your clipboard:
+Alternately on macOS you can get the content of the key directly on your clipboard:

 ```bash
 pbcopy < ~/.ssh/id_rsa.pub